arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 # EPP &lt;info&gt; command

+Just like with the &lt;check&gt; there needs to be a distinction between variant-aware and variant-agnostic clients.
+For variant-agnostic clients there is no change to the standard behaviour.
+The response contains the actual data of the domain, independent of the fact whether it is a variant or not.

-The EPP &lt;info&gt; command is not extended, but its response is extended with the name of the primary domain if the &lt;info&gt; command concerns a variant domain.
+For variant-aware clients, the EPP &lt;info&gt; command is not extended, but its response is extended if the &lt;info&gt; command concerns a variant domain, i.e., at least two domains within a variant gruop have been activated.
+The response then always MUST include all primary domain names across any variant TLDs.
+Optionally the response may include the list of all activated variants (across all variant TLDs).

+In case a primary domain name is queried in the &lt;info&gt; command, the list of activated variants within the same TLD MUST be returned.

+In other words:
 * If you ask about a primary domain name
   * you must return all existing primaries
   * you must return all activated variants in that TLD
   * you may return all activated variants in all variant TLDs

 * if you ask about a variant
   * you must return the primary label for that variant
   * you must return all primary labels in all variant TLDs
   * you may return all activated variants in that TLDs
   * you may return all activated variants in all variant TLDs

-The main part of the response must contain the actual data of the queried domain name (contacts, hosts, status values, etc.)
+The main part of the response MUST contain the actual data of the queried domain name
+(contacts, hosts, status values, etc.)`

 TODO: check whether EPP spec says anything about the alignment of check and info.